w3f/polkadot-wiki/docs/learn/learn-parachains.md

 ![One parachain](../assets/one-parachain.png)

-Due to their parallel nature, they are able to parallelize transaction processing and achieve scalability of the {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} system.
+Due to their parallel nature, they can parallelize transaction processing and achieve scalability of the {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} system.
 They [inherit the security](#shared-security) of the entire network and can communicate with other parachains through the [XCM](learn-xcm.md) format.

 Parachains are maintained by a network maintainer known as a [collator](learn-collator.md).
-The role of the collator node is to maintain a full node of the parachain, retain all necessary information of the parachain, and produce new block candidates to pass to the Relay Chain validators for verification and inclusion in the shared state of
+The role of the collator node is to maintain a full node of the parachain, retain all necessary information about the parachain, and produce new block candidates to pass to the Relay Chain validators for verification and inclusion in the shared state of
-{{ polkadot: Polkadot :polkadot. }}{{ kusama: Kusama. :kusama }} The incentivization of a collator node is an implementation detail of the parachain.
+{{ polkadot: Polkadot. :polkadot }}{{ kusama: Kusama. :kusama }} The incentivization of a collator node is an implementation detail of the parachain.
 They are not required to be staked on the Relay Chain or own the native token unless stipulated by the parachain implementation.

+### State Transitions

+Like other blockchains, parachains are **deterministic state machines**.
+Each parachain has a **state**, executes a batch of transactions grouped into a block, and achieves a new state.
+Joe Petrowski provided in [this article](https://polkadot.network/blog/the-path-of-a-parachain-block/) a good analogy of a state with a light switch that can be either on or off.
+Each parachain has its own state, and the Relay Chain links all those states into one state, i.e. a state of states.
+A multi-chain network like {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} can be viewed like one computer's state with many light switches where a **state transition function** is the logic to decide which switches should be toggled.
+Parachains have their own transition rule, separate economies, governance mechanisms, and users.

+A parachain's state is stored in a [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree).
+Merkle trees have the convenient property that if some values within the tree change, this will be reflected in the Merkle root (in this case, the state root).
+One can verify the change by only looking at the new values and the paths that are affected within the tree.

 The {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} Host requires that the state transitions performed on parachains be specified as a [Wasm](learn-wasm.md) executable.
 Proofs of